The E. M. Viquesney Doughboy Database

 Left: A photo of the monument when it stood in Hiawatha.
 The base and the surrounding posts in Price are the ones that were at Hiawatha.

 A coal company, which owned all of the real property in Hiawatha, sold it to another company in 1989 and the new owners began demolishing structures of the town to proceed with mining operations.
 The Hiawatha town council decided that the Doughboy should be moved and offered it to the Mayor of Price, who had grown up in Hiawatha.
-The Price American Legion post underwrote the move, and it was rededicated in Price November 10, 1989.
-The population of Hiawatha is now less than 250.
+The Price American Legion post underwrote the move, and it was rededicated in Price November 10, 1990.
+Hiawatha is now a ghost town.

-The Peace Garden area was designed and built specifically with the Doughboy in mind.
+The Peace Garden area, conceived in 1994 by Legionnaire Jack Kobe, was designed and built specifically with the Doughboy in mind.
 It was once the location of the Price L. D. S. (Mormon) Tabernacle and there is a small nearby monument that commemorates that fact.
 The setting in Price is among the most impressive in the country.
 The entire base and surrounding pillars were moved from Hiawatha to Price along with the sculpture.
+After the move to Price, sculptor Gary Prazen restored the statue, which included the repair of a broken arm.

-The Doughboy is in generally good condition after being restored in the Summer of 2004.
+The Doughboy is in generally good condition after being restored in the summer of 2004.
+The statue had been vandalized the previous April.

 Links: